binduvr/ApplicationDevelopment/README.md

 ## Installing

-Download the [ProjectAP v1.1](Application/ProjectAP-v1.1) folder from the Application folder in this repository and from there the runnable .jar file can be used.
+Download the [ProjectAP v1.1](Application/ProjectAP-v1.1) folder from the Application folder in this repository and from there the .bat file can be used to run the .jar file.

+To change initial settings or data of the implemented animals, change the values in the text files in the Data folder of ProjectAP v1.1.

 ### Built With